1. Home

 When people think of van drivers they tend to assume that the vans are used for work.

-But there are plenty of cases where people use vans for non-business reasons.
+But there are plenty of cases where people use vans for non-business reasons only.

-So make sure you tell the insurance company exactly what you use your van for.
+So make sure you tell the insurance company exactly how you use your van.

-Their driving records are likely to bump up the insurance.
+Their driving records are likely to increase your costs.

 The distance you travel every year in your van can impact how much you pay for your policy.